cuba-platform/imap-addon/README.md

 }
 ```

-or you can create `@Service` methods which will have only one attribute with correct event type
+or you can create `@Component` with method having only one parameter with correct event type
 ```
-import org.springframework.context.event.EventListener;

-public interface EmailReceiveService {
+public class EmailReceiver {
-    String NAME = "ceuia_EmailReceiveService";
+    String NAME = "ceuia_EmailReceiver";

-    void receiveEmail(NewEmailImapEvent event);
+    public void receiveEmail(NewEmailImapEvent event) {
+        // handle IMAP event
+    }
 }
 ```